CPL Helicopter Full Time Ground School

 Our Helicopter Theory Course has been carefully written by very experienced instructors to ensure you receive the most practical, comprehensive and interesting tuition possible.

 The CASA CPL(H) Theory Syllabus is constantly evolving and being updated by CASA.
 All CASA examinations are delivered on a computer via the internet by the CASA PEXO Exam system.
 Under this system student pilots sit a separate theory exam for each of the seven ground theory subjects you need to study to obtain your Commercial Helicopter pilot’s licence.
 We update our course notes and practice examinations to ensure the material you receive remains the most up to date available anywhere in Australia.

-Our course is very intensive, however we have done everything possible to ensure adequate time is given to fully cover the full CASA Part 61 Manual of Standards Aeronautical Knowledge Standards (Syllabus).
-We have found that our short course format with our constant revision tests, leads to better information retention, especially on exam day.
+Our course is very intensive, however we have done everything possible to ensure adequate time is given to fully cover each of the parts in the CASA PEXO Exams.
+We have found that our short course format with our constant revision sessions, leads to better information retention, especially on exam day.

 Please Note: There may be some slight variations to the format described below when public holidays interfere with the scheduled CASA PEXO Exams at the end of each subject.

 Meteorology – 7 Days in Class – CASA CMET PEXO Exam scheduled for the Wednesday after class finishes.

 Meteorology is one of the most important topics covered, as every flight you undertake will be somehow influenced by the weather conditions experienced.
 The composition of the atmosphere, formation of clouds, understanding of synoptic charts and weather patterns and the effect of air temperature and air pressure on your helicopter’s performance are all discussed in detail.
 You will also learn to read aviation weather forecasts, which appear at first to be written in a foreign language, but with a bit of practice it will all become quite easy.
 Our many years of flying experience allow us to show you the practical application of all you have learnt.